glennhenry/cs-notes/docs/compilers-and-programming-languages/08-data-types/data-types.md

 #### Classification of Types

-- **Numeric Types** : Represent numerical values.
+- **Numeric Types**: Represent numerical values.
 They include integer types (such as int, long, short) for representing whole numbers, floating-point types (such as float, double) for representing decimal numbers, and sometimes additional types like byte, decimal, complex numbers.
-- **Enumeration Types** : Enumeration types define a set of named values.
+- **Enumeration Types**: Enumeration types define a set of named values.
 They represent a finite set of distinct options or choices.
 Each value in an enumeration type is typically assigned an integer (called ordinal value) as an underlying representation.
 Enums provide a way to express a set of related constants and make the code more readable and expressive.

-  For example, enum in C++ :
+  For example, enum in C++:

   ```cpp
   enum class Color { RED, GREEN, BLUE };